pydantic/pydantic/docs/blog/pydantic-v2.md

 I think all 4 modes can be supported in a single implementation, with a kind of "3.5" mode where a python function is used to convert the data as the use wishes.

-The current `include` and `exclude` logic is extremely complicated, hopefully it won't be too hard to translate it to rust.
+The current `include` and `exclude` logic is extremely complicated, but hopefully it won't be too hard to translate it to rust.

-We should also add support for `validate_alias` and `dump_alias` to allow for customising field keys.
+We should also add support for `validate_alias` and `dump_alias` as well as the standard `alias` to allow for customising field keys.

 ### Model namespace cleanup :thumbsup: